akchan/moyashi/README.md

 ### Add a MS exporter

-Place exporter script to `path-to-moyahi/lib/moyashi/spectrum_exporter` folder.
-You can write original exporter to adapt data for your analysis script.
+Place exporter script to `path-to-moyashi/lib/moyashi/spectrum_exporter` directory.
+You can write an original exporter to adapt data for your analysis script.

-Sample script:
+Here is a sample script of exporter:

 ```ruby
 class DefaultExporter < Moyashi::SpectrumExporter::Base